spgitmonish/Advanced-Vehicle-Detection/report/Project5 Report.md

 > Code: hog_features.py

 ## Classification
 For classification I decided to use LinearSVM as it showed high accuracy in the lesson exercises.
 I stuck with the default parameters when creating a SVM object for training and testing.
-The dataset used for training and testing has cars and notcars from GTI and KITTI.
-The images are very small 64x64 and a feature vector combining HOG, Histogram of Colors(HOC) and Spatial Bins is used for training and testing the SVM model.
+The dataset used for training and testing has cars and not-cars images from GTI and KITTI.
+The images are very small(64x64 pixels) and a feature vector combining HOG, Histogram of Colors(HOC) and Spatial Bins is used for training and testing the SVM model.
 The accuracy I got on my test data using Linear SVM and the combined feature vector was pretty high >99%.

 > Code: classify_images.py